 - Will she think less of me?

 See where I am going?
 If you are anticipating sexual problems, in a way, you are mentally priming yourself for it.
-You need to get your thoughts out of the way.
+It would help if you got your thoughts out of the way.

 Friday night arrives and rather than enjoying the evening, your mind is full of what may or may not happen.
 By the time you are naked, you are in stress city.

 One thing you need to know.
 When you are experiencing anxiety, you get a stress response.
-You can read more about this here.
-A stress response is what you automatically feel, say, if a fight broke out near you.
+A stress response is what you automatically feel if a fight broke out near you.
 Your body gets ready to protect itself.
 During a stress response, blood is diverted away from less important areas to help your heart beat faster.

-Your penis, is included here, as a less than important area.
-If the stress response was in relation to a fight breaking out, it really would make no sense to have an erection.
+Your penis is included here as a less-than-important area.
+If the stress response were concerning a fight breaking out, it really would make no sense to have an erection.